 Note: From the Blue Ridge Parkway area, there are two points of access.
 Visitors may park at the Boone Fork parking area at mile 299.9 on the Blue Ridge Parkway or the Parkway’s Asutsi Trail, which begins on US 221 (the only winter access when the Parkway is closed)(Asutsi Trail Parking GPS: 36.116354, -81.777297).
 Hikers can follow the Parkway’s Tanawha Trail to reach the Nuwati trailhead.

-Ascending a bout 1,775 feet over 3.1 miles, this trail begins at the Profile parking area on Highway 105 and ends at the Grandfather Trail at Calloway Gap.
+Ascending about 1,775 feet over 3.6 miles, this trail begins at the Profile Trail parking area at 4198 NC Hwy 105 N and ends at the Grandfather Trail at Calloway Gap.
 Beginning as a scenic, rolling pathway through seasonal wildflowers, this trail crosses the Watauga River and travels under a hardwood canopy for much of its length.
 Upper sections, beginning around Foscoe View, get steeper.
-Shanty Spring, at 2.7 miles, marks a transition into a strenuous pathway of tumble-down rock that joins the Grandfather Trail after a climb of 0.4 miles.
+Shanty Spring, at 3.2 miles, marks a transition into a strenuous pathway of tumble-down rock that joins the Grandfather Trail after a climb of 0.4 mile.
 It makes the transition out of the hardwoods and into the Canadian fir zone of the crest area.
-T he upper section is steep and rocky and calls for careful footwork.
-The upper portion of this trail is not recommended for pets.
-The first mile is a Track Trail ( www.kidsinparks.gov).
-Use extreme caution on stream crossings - do not attempt in high water.
+The upper section is steep and rocky and calls for careful footwork; this section is not recommended for pets.
+Use extreme caution on stream crossings — do not attempt in high water.

 Grandfather Mountain State Park

 March, April, May, September, October: 8am - 8pm